-- the collection, use and disclosure of PI that is not in compliance with the Coroners Act or its regulations - a contravention of the privacy policies, procedures, or practices implemented by the prescribed entity, related to the requirements of the Coroners Act Addendum - a contravention of written acknowledgments, agreements, Section 52.1(1) Agreements, Research Agreements, Confidentiality Agreements, and TPSP Agreements related to the requirements of the Coroners Act Addendum - circumstances where PI is stolen, lost, or collected, used, or disclosed without authority or where records of PI are subject to unauthorized copying, modification, or disposal
+- the collection, use, and disclosure of personal information that is not in compliance with the CYFSA or its regulations - a contravention of the privacy policies, procedures, or practices implemented by the prescribed entity, related to the requirements of the CYFSA Addendum - a contravention of written acknowledgments, Data Sharing Agreements, Research Agreements, Confidentiality Agreements, and TPSP Agreements, related to the requirements of the CYFSA Addendum - circumstances where personal information is stolen, lost, or collected, used, or disclosed without authority, or where records of personal information are subject to unauthorized copying, modification or disposal

-The policy, procedures, and practices may refer to some types of privacy breaches using the term "privacy incident" instead of "privacy breach", so long as the policy, procedures, and practices ' requirements for privacy incidents otherwise comply with the requirements of the Coroners Act Addendum applicable to privacy breaches, wherever necessary and applicable.
+The policy, procedures, and practices may refer to some types of privacy breaches using the term "privacy incident" instead of "privacy breach", so long as the policy, procedures, and practices' requirements for privacy incidents otherwise comply with the requirements of the CYFSA Addendum applicable to privacy breaches, wherever necessary and applicable.

-In developing the policy, procedures, and practices, the prescribed entity must have regard to the various guidelines produced by the IPC pertaining to privacy breaches that are available at www.ipc.on.ca.
+In developing the policy, procedures, and practices, the prescribed entity must have regard to the guidelines produced by the IPC entitled Reporting a Privacy Breach to the Information and Privacy Commissioner: Guidelines for Service Providers.